Ex-Russian spy Sergei Skripal allegedly poisoned: What to know

 Skripal’s wife and son have both died in recent years.
 Prior to his wife’s death, however, she reportedly told police that she feared for her husband's life, the Daily News reported.

-Fox News’ Kathleen Joyce and the Associated Press contributed to this report.
+Fox News’ Kathleen Joyce and Travis Fedschun contributed to this report, along with the Associated Press.